luxonis/depthai-hardware/docs/source/pages/DM9098pro.rst

 Compared to the :ref:`OAK-D S2`, the only difference is the dot projector/illumination LED (:ref:`Pro aspect <Pro version>` of the version).
 Otherwise, the PCB and enclosure are the same.

-Due to the large power consumption of dot projector/illumination LED, a :ref:`Y-adapter` **is required** when using these functions!
+Due to the large power consumption of the dot projector/illumination LED, a :ref:`Y-adapter` **is required** when using these functions!

 Looking for the **Wide FOV** OAK-D Pro?
 You can find it :ref:`here <dm9098prow>`.